 I highly recommend using a high-quality, premium theme or framework to build your WordPress website.

 Some themes look gorgeous, but can be bloated and slow-loading and difficult to customize.
 You want to use a theme that you can stick with for years to come, because you don’t want to be scrapping everything and starting over all the time.
 It’s much better for a myriad of reasons (not to mention time/cost) to have the ability to make iterative changes.

-Note: Make certain whatever theme you use, it’s supported well by the theme developers, and that they’ve got a track-record for good and responsive service.
+#1.
+It’s supported well by the theme developer and they’ve got a track-record for good and responsive service.